4 Important Backlink Rules to Remember

 - Changing or adding promotional backlinks after publication is grounds for a permanent ban and the removal of all your articles.
 If you're unsure if a link change is ok, send your editor a note in the story settings.

-For Individuals growing their personal blogs: You can only add 1 link to your personal blog per 500 words.
-(IF your article is 2000 words, you can add 4 links to your brand blog)
+For Individuals growing their personal blogs: You can only add 1 link to your personal blog, or affiliate partnership landing pages, per 500 words.
+(IF your article is 2000 words, you can add 4 promotional links to your brand blog or landing pages you have affiliate partnerships with).

 Do link various concepts in your story to relevant HackerNoon articles.